 LAWMA recognize last year (2018) only collected 27% of the total waste generated.
 This means 63% remain on the streets are eliminated by contaminating or uncontrolled techniques such as street burning or remain in the public spaces such as ditches accumulating and creating dangerous surroundings for health and the environment.
 For these reasons is not a surprise that in 1977, at the International Festival of Arts and Culture (FESTAC 77), Lagos was cataloged as “The Dirtiest Capital in the World“.

-We work for a world to be inherited
+Build a world to be inherited

-If you want to collaborate, and improve the situation in many places on West Africa, checks our projects, join us a volunteer or support through one of our products
+If you want to collaborate, and improve the situation in many places on West Africa, checks our projects, join us a volunteer or support through one of our products.

 The sale of our cleaning up t-shirts allows us to fund these activities and spread awareness in Africa and the world about the plastic crisis and the mismanagement of waste.
 We will share with you the information of the events and you could be participate on our journey to improve plastic crisis on Ghana.